 Competent and dedicated people make or break an organization.
 Tasks, projects are significantly more successful if a process and workflows are followed.
 It is also a fact that most businesses or organizations usually fail due to problems with the first two, not the product itself (or, in our case the programs).

-It should be noted that at no point the 3 P's will become successful without metrics and measures (to be discussed later).
+To be noted, at no point the 3 P's will become successful without metrics and measures- to be discussed later.

-1. The People
+The People